Eshan276/footy/README.md

 # footy
-Working with data from transfermarkt.de
+Working with data from transfermarkt.de to create a footy tic tac toe application.